jaypatel35/Data-Science-Practicum---2/README.md

 *   **Objective:** I trained a **Conditional Tabular Generative Adversarial Network (CTGAN)** to learn the complex, multi-dimensional statistical distribution of my newly calculated nutritional data.

-*   **Application & Evaluation:** The trained CTGAN can generate new, synthetic, yet highly realistic nutritional profiles on demand.
+*   **Application & Evaluation:** My trained CTGAN can generate new, synthetic, yet highly realistic nutritional profiles on demand.
 For instance, it can produce data for recipes that are "high-protein and low-fat" while maintaining plausible correlations between all nutrients.
-The model's performance was validated by comparing the statistical properties (like mean, standard deviation, and correlations) of the synthetic data to the real data, showing a very close match.
+I validated my model's performance by comparing the statistical properties like mean, standard deviation and correlations of the synthetic data to the real data, showing a very close match.

 ![CTGAN Synthetic vs Real Distributions](assets/4.png) *A Kernel Density Estimate (KDE) plot overlaying the distributions of real and synthetic data for key nutrients, demonstrating the model's ability to capture the original data's structure.*